Do I need a certain weightlifting ability to attend?

 Will I meet my weightlifting idols?

-In the past we have been able to coordinate appearances by current or past weightlifting champions.
-We have also trained alongside national, international, and Olympic level champions; however we cannot guarantee you will meet your idols.
+In the past, we have been able to coordinate appearances by current or past weightlifting champions.
+We have also trained alongside current or upcoming national, international, and Olympic-level champions; however, we cannot guarantee you will meet your idols.